 The challenge of load testing is creating a large enough number of requests to stress the tested server.
 In many cases, load tests running on one computer alone cannot generate enough load, so multiple computers need to be orchestrated to increase the load to the server.

 This tutorial shows you how to set up a JMeter server cluster on Compute Engine instances.
 By setting up the JMeter server cluster on virtual machines provided by Compute Engine, you are freed from the maintenance of physical servers, and it provides flexibility of the number of instances you start for your load testing.
 JMeter is a generic framework, and the target system of the load test can reside anywhere the JMeter cluster can access.
-It can be a Google App Engine application or any system that resides on Compute Engine, on-premises servers, or another cloud platform.
+It can be an App Engine application or any system that resides on Compute Engine, on-premises servers, or another cloud platform.

 The actual performance can be affected by many factors, including network performance.
 To accurately measure performance, an isolated system is required.
-As a result, this system is not regarded as performance test environment.
+As a result, this system is not regarded as a performance test environment.

 Figure 1.
-Screenshot of the JMeter UI
+JMeter UI

 JMeter supports distributed tests where the load test system consists of the following: